Logo

 Former Newcastle striker Andy CarrollMark Douglas, Chief Sports Writer for the Evening Chronicle recently took to Twitter to tease his followers with the following titbit of information: “Interesting Pardew stuff on a certain former number 9… Admits he would take Carroll back to #nufc…Though no chance in Jan”.

 That certainly is an interesting revelation.
-Though Carroll obviously isn’t heading back to Newcastle any time soon, Pardew’s open-minded attitude raises an interesting question: Would Newcastle fans take back at their club or is his copybook permanently blighted?
+Though Carroll obviously isn’t heading back to Newcastle any time soon, Pardew’s open-minded attitude raises an interesting question: Would Newcastle fans take Andy Carroll back at their club or is his copybook permanently blighted?

 Nobody, not even a bitter Newcastle fan can deny that when Carroll’s on form, he’s one of the best strikers in the Premier League.
 Unfortunately for Liverpool, the club that Newcastle sold Carroll to last January for £35m, the ponytailed striker hasn’t been in form now for about a year.